JAAlvarado-Montes/transyto/README.rst

 Tránsito
 ==========

-**A friendly-user package for doing time series photometry using Python.**
+**A friendly-user package for doing time series photometry with Python.**

 **Documentation: https://**